-• Never open the bonnet if you see steam, smoke or coolant escaping from the engine compartment.
+- Never open the bonnet if you see steam, smoke or coolant escaping from the engine compartment.
 Otherwise, there is a risk of sustaining burns.
-Wait until no more steam or coolant is emitted, then allow the engine to cool before carefully opening the bonnet.

-• Switch off the engine and remove the key from the ignition.

-• Apply the handbrake and move the gear stick to neutral or selector lever to position P.

-- Keep children away from the vehicle. - Never touch hot engine parts.
+Wait until no more steam or coolant is emitted, then allow the engine to cool before carefully opening the bonnet. - Switch off the engine and remove the key from the ignition. - Apply the handbrake and move the gear stick to neutral or selector lever to position P. - Keep children away from the vehicle. - Never touch hot engine parts.
 There is a risk of burns. - Never spill liquids on a hot engine or on a hot exhaust gas system.
-This is a fire hazard. - Avoid causing short-circuits in the electrical system, particularly at the points where the jump leads are attached $\Rightarrow$ page 223.
+This is a fire hazard.

+- Avoid causing short-circuits in the electrical system, particularly at the points where the jump leads are attached $\Rightarrow$ page 228.
 The battery could explode. - Never touch the radiator fan.
 It is temperature controlled and could start automatically, even when the engine has been switched off and the key removed from the ignition! - Do not unscrew the cap on the expansion tank when the engine is hot.
-If the coolant is hot, the cooling system will be pressurised! - Protect face, hands and arms by covering the cap with a large, thick cloth to protect against escaping coolant and steam. - Always make sure you have not left any objects, such as cleaning cloths and tools, in the engine compartment.

-• If you have to work underneath the vehicle, you must use suitable stands additionally to support the vehicle, there is a risk of accident!.
-A hydraulic jack is insufficient for securing the vehicle and there is a risk of injury.
+If the coolant is hot, the cooling system will be pressurised! - Protect face, hands and arms by covering the cap with a large, thick cloth to protect against escaping coolant and steam. - Always make sure you have not left any objects, such as cleaning cloths and tools, in the engine compartment. - If you have to work underneath the vehicle, you must use suitable stands additionally to support the vehicle, there is a risk of accident!.
+A hydraulic jack is insufficient for securing the vehicle and there is a risk of injury. - If any work has to be performed when the engine is started or with the engine running, there is an additional, potentially fatal, safety risk from the rotating parts, such as the drive belts, alternator, radiator fan, etc., and from the high-voltage ignition system.
+You should also observe the following points: - Never touch the electrical wiring of the ignition system. - Ensure that jewellery, loose clothing and long hair do not get trapped in rotating engine parts.
+Danger of death.
+Before starting any work remove jewellery, tie back and cover hair, and wear tight-fitting clothes. - Always think carefully about pressing the accelerator if a gear is engaged in either an automatic or manual gearbox.
+The vehicle could move, even if the handbrake is applied.
+Danger of death.